 We offer free consultations to anyone in Savannah, GA or the surrounding areas.
 Together we’ll explore your debts and how bankruptcy can help you and your family.

 Pursuant to the bankruptcy exceptions to discharge, the following debts are nondischargeable:

 - Domestic support obligations, including spousal or child support payments.
 11 U.S.C. §523(a)(5).

 - Certain tax debts, including new tax liabilities.
 11 U.S.C. §523(a)(7).

-- Debts incurred by fraud: Debt for money, property, or services, to the extent such debt was obtained by false pretenses, a false representation, or actual fraud.
+- Debts incurred by fraud: Debt for money, property, or services, to the extent such debt was obtained by false pretences, a false representation, or actual fraud.
 11 U.S.C § 523(a)(2)(A).

 - Certain debts incurred right before filing for bankruptcy.
 Consumer debts owed to a single creditor totally more than $675 for “luxury goods or services” incurred within 90 days before filing for bankruptcy are “presumed to be nondischargeable.”
 11 U.S.C. § 523(a)(2)(C)(i)(I).

 - Debt for “death or personal injury caused by the debtor’s operation of a motor vehicle, vessel, or aircraft if such operation was unlawful because the debtor was intoxicated from using alcohol, a drug, or another substance[.]”
 11 U.S.C. §523(a)(9).